 First things first, you will need some breathing space before you can even attempt to tackle your New Year goals.
 It may seem strange to book a holiday now when summer has only just wrapped up, but you will thank yourself come January.
 The cold, dark, gloomy months of winter can get you down – especially once the festivities of Christmas are over – so why not treat yourself to a spot of winter sun?

 January is the perfect time to get away and recharge.
 Booking early will help you find the best deals, so search online now for villa holidays and book yourself a relaxing getaway to ease those winter blues.
-When you return, you’ll feel fresh, invigorated, and ready to take on the year ahead.
+When you return, you’ll feel fresh, invigorated, and ready to take on the next year.

 Write down your goals